LCA quantifies your carbon impacts

 - The requirement is to show that at least 50 % (by cost) of permanently installed building products demonstrate LCA impact reduction in at least 3 impact categories compared to industry average.
 Alternatively, this may be shown by compliancy with other USGBC approved programs.
 This option weights the location of sourcing (products extracted, manufactured, purchased closer than 100 miles / 160 km counts as double) and caps structure and enclosure to not more than 30 % of value of compliant building products.

-One Click LCA comes with an integrated EPD database
+One Click LCA comes with an integrated North American EPD database

 To be able to initially specify, and later to get these credits, you’ll need to go through a vast range of options and locate manufacturers with EPD data and review their impacts.
 One Click LCA helps you to get this done easily.
-We have an extensive LCA database that includes all EPD databases worldwide.
-What’s more — you may have already chosen the EPDs when conducting the LCA analysis for MRc1 using One Click LCA.
+We have an extensive LCA database that includes all major North American databases and EPDs, in addition to generic materials: NRMCA, ASTM, NSF, SCS Global Services, UL Environment, and Quartz.
+What’s more – you may have already chosen the EPDs when conducting the LCA analysis for MRc1 using One Click LCA.
 From there, you will just need to mark the EPDs you are actually going to use in the building design, to achieve this credit.

 One Click LCA can power up to 10 credits + related regional priorities in LEED v4, and support a range of other voluntary analyses, from Life-Cycle Costing to in-life performance tracking.